BRUSH 15

 how does brush 15 compare to brush 16 or brush 27?

-does it work with cream eyeshadows or just powders?
+does brush 15 work with cream eyeshadows?